ivettevaldez/python-projects/README.md

-# PythonProjects
+# Python Projects
-All related to Python projects.
+All related to Python.